-Yes No Child for whom English is not their first language, and who needs additional instruction in English Note: If yes do not indicate "English Only" on question 12.
-Child for whom English is the first language.
-Child is able to speak another language apart from English, but whose English is fluent.
+Yes No Child for whom English is not their first Child for whom English is the first language. language, and who needs additional instruction in English Child is able to speak another language III Eligiisii apart from English, but whose English is fluent.
+Note: If yes do not indicate "English Only" on nuent. question 12.
 Child whose first language (developmentally) is not English but whose English is fluent.